Bijit-Mondal/CodeDhyan-Notes/docs/src/notes/Java/997JVM_JRE_JDK-03.md

 ```

 # JDK (Java Development Kit)
-Java Development Kit (JDK) is the core component of Java Environment and provides all the tools, executables, and binaries required to compile, debug, and execute a Java Program.
-JDK is a **platform-specific** software and that’s why we have separate installers for Windows, Mac, and Unix systems.
-We can say that JDK is the superset of JRE since it contains JRE with Java compiler, debugger, and core classes.
+JDK (Java Development Kit) is essential for Java programming, offering tools for compiling, debugging, and running Java programs.
+It's **platform-specific**, with separate installers for Windows, Mac, and Unix.
+JDK encompasses JRE (Java Runtime Environment), including a Java compiler, debugger, and core classes.
+It acts as a superset of JRE, providing additional functionalities for Java development.

 ```mermaid
 flowchart LR